joimb9064/vulnerable-lab/README.md

 # Vulnerable servers

 The scripts in this repository is to help you quickly setup a vulnerable network lab for your training.
 The two main scripts are the pc.sh and mac.sh.
-The pc.sh is for virtual machines runnning on PC while the mac.sh is for virtual machines running on machine.
+The pc.sh is for virtual machines runnning on PC while the mac.sh is for virtual machines running on Mac.
 The pc.sh script has few lines less than the mac.sh script because it will be supplemented by docker container labs from **iconx2020a/vuln docker repository**.
-You will running the following docker containers in addition for pc the labs:
+You will running the following docker containers in addition for the PC labs:
 - docker run --network host iconx2020a/vuln:tomcatamd (pc lab)
 - docker run --network host iconx2020a/vuln:log4j (pc lab)
 - docker run --network host iconx2020a/vuln:log4jpayloadlinux